zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 ### Create a CZModel from the trained Keras model

-In this section we export the trained model to the CZModel format using the czmodel library and some additional meta data all possible parameter choices are described in the [ANN model specification](https://github.com/zeiss-microscopy/OAD/blob/master/Machine_Learning/docs/ann_model_specification.md).
+In this section we export the trained model to the CZModel format using the czmodel library and some additional meta data all possible parameter choices are described in the **[ANN model specification](https://pypi.org/project/czmodel/)**.

 #### Define Meta-Data

 We first define the meta-data needed to run the model within the Intellesis infrastructure.
-The `czmodel` package offers a named tuple `ModelMetadata` that allows to either parse as JSON file as described in the [specification document](https://github.com/zeiss-microscopy/OAD/blob/master/Machine_Learning/docs/ann_model_specification.md) or to directly specify the parameters as shown below.
+The `czmodel` package offers a named tuple `ModelMetadata` that allows to either parse as JSON file as described or to directly specify the parameters as shown below.

 #### Create a Model Specification Object